Ridit-ManojKhandelwal/Meridia/README.md

 yarn start
 ```

+## Release

+Meridia 1.0 is expected to be released in under 2 months and all the features promised will be in the 1.0 version

 ## Vision for Meridia

 Meridia is designed to improve data handling within the Python ecosystem.
-While there are existing IDEs like VSCode and PyCharm, Meridia’s unique approach focuses on **data-centric development**.
+While there are existing IDEs like VSCode and PyCharm, Meridia’s unique approach focuses on **data-centric development and fast development**.

 Instead of managing datasets externally, Meridia makes it possible to directly interact with datasets within the IDE, turning them into easily accessible objects that can be used directly in your code, significantly improving productivity.